isso-comments/isso/docs/docs/quickstart.rst

 configuration.
 To serve comments for diffent websites, refer to :ref:`Multiple Sites <configure-multiple-sites>`.

-You moderate Isso through signed URLs sent by email or logged.
+The moderation is done with signed URLs sent by email or logged to stdout.
 By default, comments are accepted and immediately shown to other users.
 To enable moderation queue, add:

 .. code-block:: ini